dosimont/dosimont.github.io/_posts/2017-03-08-parallelizing-alya-input-reading.markdown

     Sequential Reading (current) -> Parallel Partitioning (ParMETIS) (??)

 This time, the partition process is done in parallel.
 Theoretically, it could be interesting to envisage a parallel readinig, but from what I understood, the gain using ParMETIS is not really huge.
-Moreover, I'm not sure that a naive block reading (each process reading contiguous blocks of same size) would suit with ParMETIS and it may require to reorganize the data before the partition, which could be costly.
+Moreover, I'm not sure that a naive block reading (each process reading contiguous blocks of same size) would suit to ParMETIS and it may require to reorganize the data before the partition, which could be costly.

 ### Partition with SFC